johnrearden/pa-data-driven-design/README.md

 <br>

-**Business Requirement 1** - The client is interested in understanding the relationships between the Design and Performance features in general and which of these relationships have the greatest influence on each other.
+**Business Requirement 1** - The client is interested in having the data set concretized to the reality of actual airplanes in terms of bounds and mean etc. as well as understanding the relationships between the Design and Performance features in general and which of these relationships are having the greatest influence on each other.
+[Epics and User Stories](#epics-and-user-stories) A1, A2, B1, B2, B3, C3, C6, D1, D2, D3 and E1

+**Business Requirement 2** - The client wants to test the premise that airplanes with Multiple Engines are “Higher, Further, Faster”.
+[Epics and User Stories](#epics-and-user-stories) A1, A2, B1, B2, B3, B4, B5, C1, C2, C3, C4, C5, C6, D1, D2, D4, D5, D6 and E1

-**Business Requirement 2** - The client is interested in categorizing the airplanes based on engine type (jet, piston or propjet) using all features and using supervised learning.
+**Business Requirement 3** - The client is interested in evaluating the “strength and weakness”-profile for two of their main competitors Piper and Cessna by evaluate the differences in performance for different features.
+[Epics and User Stories](#epics-and-user-stories) A1, A2, B1, B2, B3, C3, D1, D2, D3, and E1

-**Business Requirement 3** - The client is interested in predicting the necessary values that Wing Span (Design feature) need to take on in order to reach certain performance targets.
+**Business Requirement 4** - The client is interested in predicting the necessary values that an airplane Wing Span (Design feature) need to take on in order to reach certain performance targets.
+[Epics and User Stories](#epics-and-user-stories) A1, A2, B1, B2, B3, B4, B5, C1, C2, C3, C4, C5, C6, D1, D2, D3, D4, D5, D6, and E1

-**Business Requirement 4** - The client is interested to see if any “invisible” yet distinct airplane clusters (based on features) are hiding in the data using unsupervised learning.
+**Business Requirement 5** - The client is interested to see if any “invisible” yet distinct airplane clusters (based on features) are hiding in the data using unsupervised learning.
+[Epics and User Stories](#epics-and-user-stories) A1, A2, B1, B2, B3, B4, B5, C1, C2, C3, C4, C5, C6, D1, D2, D4, D5, D6, and E1

+**Business Requirement 6** - The client (who currently investigates a new design for a high altitude loiter airplane) is interested to establish if their assumption that the max altitude (ceiling) an airplane can fly at is heavily dependent on span, larger span, higher altitude.
+[Epics and User Stories](#epics-and-user-stories) A1, A2, B1, B2, B3, C3, D1, D2, D3, and E1

+**Business Requirement 7** - The client wishes to refine their design tools and validate the classic Breguet Range equation, which, among other things, says that the distance an airplane can fly is linearly dependent on a weight ratio that is getting larger when, the portion of the airplanes weight that is made up by fuel, is getting larger.
+[Epics and User Stories](#epics-and-user-stories) A1, A2, B1, B2, B3, C3, D1, D2, D3, and E1

 **Bonus Study** - Although not requested by the client, Data Driven Design has decided to include a bonus study with the goal that the client should retain the service of DDD.
 The bonus study consist of pitching the two largest contributors to the data set, Cessna (24%) and Piper (13%) and see who fairs the best for different performance features.
 It is important to not draw too large conclusions from this superficial study since many more parameters would need to be taken into account for a fair study including aspects such as practicality, structural robustness and price just to mention a few.